Skip to content

 A practical pattern is to keep the production class unchanged, pass a narrow offset_start in the test config, and run the node inside a namespace:

-from mainsequence.tdag.data_nodes import hash_namespace
+from mainsequence.meta_tables.data_nodes import hash_namespace

-from src.data_nodes.my_node import MyNode, MyNodeConfig
+from src.data_nodes.my_node import MyNode, MyNodeConfig, MyNodeStorage

 def test_my_node_smoke():